Best daily deals

 Sony made these for audio production, and they’re good at what they do.

-If you need wired over-ear headphones with a studio style frequency curve, the Sony MDR-7506 is still a great set of headphones.
-It feels sturdy where it’s important and it sounds pretty representative of whatever you feed it.
+If you need wired over-ear headphones with a studio-style frequency curve, the Sony MDR-7506 is still a great set of headphones.
+It feels sturdy where it’s important, and it sounds pretty representative of whatever you feed it.
 For folks with glasses, it might not be ideal because of the way it fits.
-However, for those without glasses it’s surprisingly comfortable over prolonged sessions.
-The MDR-7506 has a slim profile making it easy wearing.
-Additionally, the folding design keeps it easy to store when not in use.
+However, for those without glasses, it’s surprisingly comfortable over prolonged sessions.
+The MDR-7506 has a slim profile, making it easy to wear.
+Additionally, the folding design makes it easy to store when not in use.

 Sony MDR-7506